jesstelford/esnext-generation/introduction-to-iterators/problem.md

 # Introduction To Iterators

-A familiar concept in many other languages, Iterators have finally landed as a new Javascript feature in the es6 (aka ESNext) standard.
+A familiar concept in many other languages, Iterators have finally landed as a new Javascript feature in the ES6 standard.

 "_Iterators are nothing more than objects with a certain interface._"[1] That interface consists of a single method: